wiseman-timelord/Chat-VulkanLlama/README.md

 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
 4) Launch the Application: Run `python main1.py` and `python main2.py` in separate shell windows to start the program.
 * Optional (Untested) - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.
-* Optional - Arguments: to run, 'main1.py' and 'main2.py' with relevant arguments like, `--logs` (for main1.py) and '--tts' (for main2.py).
+* Optional - Arguments: to run, 'main1.py' and 'main2.py' with relevant arguments like, `--logs` (for main1.py), and, '--tts' or '--sound' (for main2.py).
-* Note - Sounds and TTS, are disabled by default, this may be altered through running window 2 as "python main2.py --tts and --sound".
-* Note - Logging is disabled by default, this may be altered through running window 1 as "python main1.py --logs".

 ### TEST PROMPTS:
 * Designed for the default roleplay settings...